 The word “synopsis” comes from the Greek word syn- (meaning together) and “opsis” (meaning sight).
 In other words, a synopsis is a condensed version of a larger piece of writing.

-If you don’t have a lot of experience writing a synopsis, you may find it challenging to create one that accurately conveys the essence of your book.
+If you don’t have a lot of experience writing a synopsis, you may find it challenging to create one that conveys the essence of your book.
 But there are some things you can do to make sure your synopsis is compelling.

 Finally, your synopsis should clearly state the book’s genre.
 Most publishers require authors to specify whether their book is fiction or nonfiction.